Digao-Onofri/Beecrowd/README.md

 The name is always set with the exercise number in the order that I developed plus the standard file extention of the programming language.
 - Example: <01.c>

-If the file has * before the name, it is because the solution is incorrect
+If the file has * before the name, it is because the solution is incorrect or don't pass in all the test cases
 - Example: <*01.c>

 ### 📌 Content Structure